-The Muldrow Glacier, which flows from Denali, is currently surging with speeds at times approaching 20 meters per day.
-This surge is creating a substantial seismic signal, observed clearly on a nearby seismic station.
+The Muldrow Glacier, which flows from Denali, experienced a surge from December 2020 to July 22, 2021, with speeds at times approaching 20 meters per day.
+This surge created a substantial seismic signal, observed clearly on a nearby seismic station.
 While there are several dynamics at play during a glacial surge, calving, cracking, and scraping along the glacial bed can all shake the ground in ways that have distinct seismic signals.

 The Alaska Earthquake Center has operated station TRF on Thorofare Ridge, near Eielson Visitor Center in Denali National Park, since 1989.
 In 2003, the instrumentation was upgraded to a high-quality broadband sensor installed in a surface vault, and in 2016, the site was upgraded again with the sensor installed in a borehole.
 The borehole installation resulted in clearer data, allowing smaller signals to be more easily identified.
 All data from the site is transmitted in real-time to the center in Fairbanks.